SafeHome.org may receive compensation from some providers listed on this page. Learn More

 That said, not everyone wants a Cadillac.
 Some people want a Jeep, and if you stick a Jeep owner in a Cadillac, they’ll wonder what all those buttons do and why you can’t take the thing off road.

 OK, that’s not a perfect analogy, but we think you get the point.
 If you’re looking for a DIY home security system, you’ll be looking for things such as inexpensive options, tons of flexibility, self-monitoring plans, and reasons to break out the power tools.
 Is ADT Self Setup a solid system for protecting your family?
 Sure.
-But is it one of the best DIY home security systems?
-We don’t really think so.
+It’s actually one of the best DIY home security systems.
+We don’t think it’s going to work for everybody though.
+It’s not the most affordable, and it’s also not the best if you’re planning to self-monitor.
+But otherwise, it’s a really great DIY home security system, especially if you’re after ADT’s top-notch monitoring service.

 It’s not DIY in every sense of the word, but ADT’s Self Setup systems are the closest thing the provider offers to a do-it-yourself option.